 And it all fits into a handy storage box for storage.

-The Effetto Mariposa Giustaforza 2 is a good looking torque wrench with its own case and includes a ton of tools to use with it.
+The Effetto Mariposa Giustaforza 2 is a good looking torque wrench with its own case and includes many tools to use with it.

-It’s accurate between 2 to 16Nm, easy to set and comes with most popular Torx and Hex heads to use with it.
+It’s accurate between 2 to 16Nm, easy to set, and comes with the most popular Torx and Hex heads to use with it.

-The case isn’t the most hard wearing and you will shed a tear when you drop your first bit of grease or drop of oil on it.
+The case isn’t the hardest wearing, and you will shed a tear when you drop your first bit of grease or drop of oil on it.